Back to Blog

 When a user types in the search bar or clicks a filter in Smuves, the frontend no longer calls Postgres.
 It calls Typesense.
 Typesense returns matching record IDs in single-digit milliseconds.
 The frontend then either renders straight from the Typesense result, for things like the content list view, or fetches the full record from Postgres by ID, for things like the edit view that needs the complete payload.

 That split matters.
-Typesense is fast because it only holds what it needs for search.
+Typesense is fast because it is optimized specifically for search and filtering workloads.
 Postgres stays lean because it is no longer the thing being hammered by live queries.
 Each system does the job it is good at.

 The part that was harder than expected